-Broadly, the Shahani group will use synchrotron-based methods, including X-ray tomography, topography, and diffraction, to peer into the growth dynamics of crystals in realtime.
+Broadly, the Shahani group employs synchrotron- and laboratory-based methods, including X-ray tomography and diffraction, to peer into the solidification and processing pathways of metallic alloys in real-time.
 Such studies would not be possible without the great strides in data sampling and reconstruction, computer hardware and storage, and algorithms for processing Big Data in a massively parallel environment.
-It is anticipated that this in situ and multimodal approach will provide a fresh lens for solving age-old conundrums in the field of crystal growth.
+It is anticipated that our in situ and multimodal approach will provide a fresh lens for solving age-old conundrums in the field of crystal growth.
 Below, we outline our particular interests.

 Growth of nature's forbidden crystals